 In 1993, the law in Texas changed at least in those cases where the children are the children of both the husband and wife or where the deceased had no children.
 Now, if the children of the deceased are also the children of the surviving spouse, or if the deceased had no children, the community property of the deceased goes to the surviving spouse.
-TPC 45.
+EC 201.003 (formerly TPC 45.)
 The separate property of the deceased spouse still goes to the children.
-If some of the children of the deceased are not also children of the surviving spouse, e.g. stepchildren, then the children inherit everything as they did prior to 1993.
+If some of the children of the deceased are not also children of the surviving spouse, e.g. they are the surviving spouse’s stepchildren, then the children inherit everything as they did prior to 1993.

 Pearls of wisdom: Often in handling estates, the ownership of property comes into question.
 This is especially true if you are dealing with people who died some time ago.
 For instance, husband dies in 1965 without a will.
 Wife and kids continue living in the house.
 Everyone assumes that wife owns the house.
 However, she doesn’t own it because husband’s half of the house went to the kids and not to his wife when he died in 1965.
 Instead of looking at wife’s will to see who gets the property, you have to determine the heirship of husband to see who owns his half.
 Wife can only dispose of her half, not the whole.